- Conversion copywriting,

 Let’s take a look at the overall campaign results.

-Despite the fact that we didn’t achieve the sales goal set for this campaign, we still consider it a success.
+Despite the fact that we did not achieve the sales goal set for this campaign, we still consider it a success.

-• The emails engaged readers, which can be seen from the sharp increase in open and click-through rates.
+- The emails engaged readers, which is obvious from the sharp increase in open and click-through rates.

-• Because of time and budget constraints, our client had decided to de-prioritise the website optimisation part.
-While that’s understandable, the email click-throughs didn’t result in the sales they’d hoped for.
+- Because of time and budget constraints, our client had decided to de-prioritise the website optimisation part – and this cost them sales.
+While that’s understandable, the email click-throughs did not result in the sales they’d hoped for.
 Readers were ready to buy, but there were still too many obstacles and friction points for them to make a purchase.

 This campaign taught us 3 things: